 Welcome to the PFAC Fiduciary Academy

-Fiduciary Academy allows you to access online / on demand educational opportunities approved for continuing education credits by both the Professional Fiduciaries Bureau of California and PFAC toward professional fiduciary license renewal and PFAC membership renewal.
+Fiduciary Academy is an online, on-demand education platform.
+It enables enrollees to access various educational opportunities approved for continuing education credits by both the Professional Fiduciaries Bureau of California and PFAC.
+Credits may be used toward professional fiduciary license and PFAC membership renewals.